mariru/structured_embeddings/dat/README.md

 The script counts distinct words and truncates the resulting vocabulary.
 Then each word is replaced whith its index in the vocabulary and the resulting numpy arrays are saved.

-#### 1.1 Modify step_1_count_words.py

 Go into this file and change `dataset_name` to the name of the folder in which the data is.
-It should be the subfolder unted `dat/` (as specified above your data is in `dat/[dataset_name]/raw/`).
+It should be the subfolder under `dat/` (as specified above your data is in `dat/[dataset_name]/raw/`).
-The current default dataset name `lorem_ipsum`.
+The current default dataset name is `lorem_ipsum`.
-Also modify the vocabulary size you want to use a good size for English corpora is 'V = 10000'.
+Also modify the vocabulary size you want to use a good size for English corpora is `V = 10000`.

-#### 1.3 Run step_1_count_words.py
 Assuming you are in `dat/` simply run

 ```
    python step_1_count_words.py
 ```

 Tip: In this script data preprocesing is handled.
 Punctuation is removed, line-breaks are handled and everything is lower cased.
-Depending on your dataset, additional or differnt preprocessing steps might be required.
+Depending on your dataset, additional or different preprocessing steps might be required.
 We also recommend extracting bigrams and adding them to the vocabulary.

 ### 2. Subsample the data and split into train test and validation split

-As in step 1.1 open the file `step_2_split_data.py` and change the data_set name.
+Now open the file `step_2_split_data.py` and change the dataset name.
-Then form `dat/` run
+Then from `dat/` run
 ```
     python step_2_split_data.py
 ```

 ### 3. Create data statistics.

-In this step, you simply have to run `step_3_create_data_stats.py`.
-Again, go into the file and change the `dataset_name`.
+Now, open the file `step_3_create_data_stats.py` and change the `dataset_name`.
 Then add the list of group names from step 0 under `states` (e.g. `states = [Group1, Group2, Group3, ..., GroupN]`).